dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 ```

 {{% notice "note" %}}
-Dgraph URL used for S3 is different than AWS CLI tools with the `aws s3` command, which uses a shortened format: `s3://<bucket-name>`.
+The Dgraph URL used for S3 is different than the AWS CLI tools with the `aws s3` command, which uses a shortened format: `s3://<bucket-name>`.
 {{% /notice %}}